"The Art of Staying Healthy – Can Culture Improve our Wellbeing?" Online workshop within the 11th EUSBSR Annual Forum

 The workshop is a cooperation between the NDPHS as Coordinator of the EUSBSR PA Health, the NDPC on behalf of PA Culture and the Arts Promotion Centre Finland and is organized alongside the EUSBSR Annual Forum 2020.
 It is part of the inception phase for a project that is already under development between NDPHS and NDPC.
 It should provide input and feedback into the future strategic direction of the project and identify ways to engage other PAs/HAs represented in the EUSBSR.

-First out of three online seminars during the "Exploration into Possible Futures 2020" project, focusing on ecology, future, agency, and local perspectives in the complex context of sustainability, will take place on the World Environment Day, June 5, from 12:00 till 14:00.
+On 5 and 16 June, as well as on 12 August three online seminars during the "Exploration into Possible Futures 2020" project, focusing on ecology, future, agency, and local perspectives in the complex context of sustainability, took place.

 Project is based on the idea that art and culture can serve as activators for developing social discourse in an eco-social and cultural direction as a response to climate change.
 In this transition towards more resilient and sustainable thinking, expertise in art and culture can offer numerous development views and actions that significantly support multilateral regional cooperation.

 The end result of Exploration into Possible Futures will be joint artistic-scientific output carried out by Arts Promotion Centre Finland in collaboration with independent curating group FridayMilk (Murmansk), Magneetti (Northern Media Culture Organization Rovaniemi), and other partners.

 The project is funded by the Ministry for Foreign Affairs of Finland and the Northern Dimension Partnership on Culture.
 Project is implemented by Arts Promotion Centre Finland in close collaboration with the Ministry of Education and Culture of Finland.